ghulammurtaza/metabase/docs/administration-guide/01-managing-databases.md

 #### Scanning for field values

-When Metabase first connects to your database, it takes a look at the metadata of the fields in your tables and automatically assigns them a field type.
-Metabase also takes a sample of each table to look for URLs, JSON, encoded strings, etc. If a field is classified wrong, you can always manually edit it from the **Metadata** tab in the Admin Panel.
+When eKomi first connects to your database, it takes a look at the metadata of the fields in your tables and automatically assigns them a field type. eKomi also takes a sample of each table to look for URLs, JSON, encoded strings, etc. If a field is classified wrong, you can always manually edit it from the **Metadata** tab in the Admin Panel.

-By default, Metabase also performs a more intensive daily sampling of each field's values and caches the distinct values in order to make checkbox and select filters work in dashboards and SQL/native questions.
-This process can slow down large databases, so if you have a particularly large database, you can turn on the option to choose when Metabase scans, and select one of three scan options in the Scheduling tab:
+By default, eKomi also performs a more intensive daily sampling of each field's values and caches the distinct values in order to make checkbox and select filters work in dashboards and SQL/native questions.
+This process can slow down large databases, so if you have a particularly large database, you can turn on the option to choose when eKomi scans, and select one of three scan options in the Scheduling tab:

 ![Scanning options](images/scanning-options.png)

 - **Regularly, on a schedule** lets you choose to scan daily, weekly, or monthly, and also lets you choose what time of day, or which day of the month to scan.
 This is the best option if you have a relatively small database, or if the distinct values in your tables change often.
 - **Only when adding a new filter widget** is a great option if you have a relatively large database, but you still want to enable dashboard and SQL/native query filters.
-With this option enabled, Metabase will only scan and cache the values of the field or fields that are required whenever a new filter is added to a dashboard or SQL/native question.
+With this option enabled, eKomi will only scan and cache the values of the field or fields that are required whenever a new filter is added to a dashboard or SQL/native question.
 For example, if you were to add a dashboard category filter, mapped to one field called `Customer ID` and another one called `ID`, only those two fields would be scanned at the moment the filter is saved.
 - **Never, I'll do this manually if I need to** is an option for databases that are either prohibitively large, or which never really have new values added.
 If you want to trigger a manual re-scan, click the button in top-right of the database's page that says "Re-scan field values now."

 If for some reason you need to flush out the cached field values for your database, click the button that says "Discard saved field values" in the top-right of the database's page.